christianpanton/eboks-mailer/README.md

 e-Boks mailer
 =============

+*Notice: e-Boks turned off their mobile optimized website, hence this project is not up to date.
+Feel free to implement the app-API and submit a pull request*

 Fetch unread "e-Boks" messages and mail* them to yourself.
 Useful in a closed ecosystem, where you control your own mail server.